fawadeqbal/pos/ReadMe.md

 2. **Set up the database**:
     - Install MySQL server.
     - Create a new database named `pos`.
-    - Import the SQL schema from `dbsql`.
+    - Import the SQL schema from `DBScripts/pos.sql`.

 3. **Configure database connection**:
     - Update the database connection settings in `src/main/resources/config.properties` with your MySQL server credentials.